UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-18-team06-object-generation-from-sketch.md

 The key takeaways are that:
 - Small inconsistency in sub-modules between PyTorch and TensorFlow can cause the model to produce completely different results.
 - It is very difficult to replicate deep neural networks.
 Even though the same architecture can be reproduced, unrevealed hyper-parameters of the original model may cause the replication result to be different.

+## Conclusion

+In this project, we tried to improve the performance of EdgeGAN.
+We reimplemented EdgeGAN in Pytorch version, although the training outcome of the Pytorch model was unsatisfactory due to inconsistency between Pytorch and TensorFlow.
+We generated our new sketch dataset using PhotoSketch to make our model generalize better.
+We trained our model with various learning rates and finetuned it.
+It turned out the finetuned model achieved slightly lower performance (evaluated in FID) tested on the test dataset than the original model, but we are expecting the finetuned model can potentially generalize better in the real world.
+We built the interface for EdgeGAN which can take users' drawing as input and generate the corresponding object.
+In the future work, we will figure out the Pytorch version of EdgeGAN and pipeline it with impainting model to create a smoother flow of object generation from sketch.

 ## Reference